unexpectedpanda/retool/readme.md

 - If one title is in English, but the other isn't, keep the English version.
-- If one title from Europe has no languages listed, and the other has languages listed but English isn't one of them, keep the title with no languages listed (on the assumption that English may be in there).
+- If one title from Europe has no languages listed, and the other has languages listed but English isn't one of them, keep the title with no languages listed (on the assumption that English is likely in there).
 - If English is listed for both titles, and one title has more languages, take the title with more languages.
 - If English is listed for both titles, and both titles have the same number